hashgraph/hedera-services/docs/scheduled-transactions/spec.md

 - `HashSet<JKey> signers` → the keys that provided signatures for the scheduled tx so far.
 - `boolean deleted` → standard property that indicates whether the entity can be considered "deleted"

-### ScheduleStore
+##### ScheduleStore

 New `ScheduleStore` is implemented.
 It provides functionality for:
 - Creating Scheduled Entities
 - Appending Signatures
 - Deleting transaction (on `ScheduleDelete` or `Scheduled TX execution`)
-- Calcualting whether there is an already existing "identical" transaction
+- Calculating whether there is an already existing "identical" transaction

 `ScheduleStore`  keeps in-memory map of `hash(compositeKey) -> ScheduleID`, where `CompositeKey` is `transactionBody + adminKey + payerAccount`.
-Every time a new transaction is scheduled, the transition logic checks whether there is an already existing "identical" schedulded transaction, that haven't yet executed.
+Every time transaction is scheduled, the transition logic checks whether there is an already existing "identical" scheduled transaction, that haven't yet executed.

 If there is none, the `CompositeKey` of the transaction being scheduled is computed and is stored in a map referencing the schedule ID created for that scheduled transaction.